danbev/migrate/README.md

     [standalone@localhost:9999 /] /subsystem=messaging/jms-queue=GreeterQueue:add(entries=["queue/GreeterQueue"],durable=false)

 Example using the HTTP API:
-Change into the _management_ directory and run the [addqueue](migrate/blob/master/management/build.gradle) command:
+Change into the _management_ directory and run the [add-queue](migrate/blob/master/management/build.gradle) command:

-    ./gradlew queue -q
+    ./gradlew add-queue

 If you check the server console log you will see the following: